Day 276 · Saturday, October 3

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 276, Vine and Branches.
+This is By God's Call — day 276, On All Flesh.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.